McSorley Creek Shoreline and Estuary Restoration Project

 King County, in collaboration with Washington State Parks, is currently in the "preliminary design" planning stage of a stream and shoreline restoration project at Saltwater State Park.
 Much of the shoreline and the mouth of McSorley Creek, which flows through the park, is currently bulkheaded with rip-rap.
 This project will examine removing the rock bulkhead along the shoreline and the rock at the creek’s mouth to make the creek more accessible for fish and the beach more accessible to people.
 The project may also include shoreline restoration, such as removing the bulkhead along part of the shoreline, while improving recreational amenities.

 Why are we doing this project?

 Removing the bulkhead at the creek’s mouth and restoring some of its ability to flow naturally will help bring back natural processes that create juvenile Chinook salmon habitat and improve nearshore baitfish spawning.
 The WRIA 9 Salmon Habitat plan identifies McSorley Creek as a high priority project for restoration of natural beach feeding (sediment) processes.
 Additionally, recent high tides have flooded the Saltwater Café, and the café is at risk of flooding more frequently in the future.
 Designing a project that addresses these issues provides a great opportunity to enhance the recreational amenities at the same time.

 The project continues to move forward.
-After finishing preliminary design on the restoration elements of the project at the end of 2016, 2017 has been spent working on a conceptual design for the upland, or recreation, elements of the park.
-Preliminary design for the upland portion of the project began in 2018.
+After finishing preliminary design on the restoration elements of the project at the end of 2016, 2017 was spent working on a conceptual design for the upland, or recreation, elements of the park.
+Preliminary (30%) design for the upland portion of the project began in 2018.
 Preliminary design continued and concluded in 2019.
 We plan to have a Request for Proposals out for final design late in 2020.